emir-png/mini-yemeksepeti/README.md

 ------------------------------------------------------------
 Project Overview
 ------------------------------------------------------------
-The Mini Food Basket is a platform where users can place online food orders.
+The Mini Food cart is a platform where users can place online food orders.
 The application allows users to browse through various meals, add them to a basket, place orders, and make payments.
 Additionally, admin users can manage meals, track order statuses, and generate reports.

 This project aims to provide a simple and efficient e-commerce system for users to order food while streamlining processes like meal management and order tracking for admins.
 ------------------------------------------------------------